Cooking Gorgeous

 • Chop the dark chocolate and milk chocolate into small pieces and place them in a bowl.

 • Heat the cream in a small saucepan until simmering (not boiling), and pour it into the chopped chocolate.
-The cream doesn't need to boil fully, but you should see some steam coming out of the pan.
+You want steam coming off the pan, not a rolling boil.
+Cream that is too hot is what makes a ganache grainy.

 • Leave the chocolate and cream without stirring for about one minute.
-Using a spatula, stir them until the chocolate melts in the cream, and emulsifies into a smooth ganache.
+Using a spatula, stir them from the middle outwards until the chocolate melts into the cream and comes together as a smooth ganache.

-• Let the ganache cool down just a little (for a few minutes), and pour it over the tartlet shells.
-Use a small spatula (or the back of a spoon) to spread it evenly if necessary.
+• Let the ganache cool for a few minutes, then pour it into the tartlet shells.
+Spread it level with the back of a spoon if it needs it.

 Notes

-• The empty pastry shells can be kept at room temperature when wrapped in cling film.
-Once filled with the chocolate ganache, they need to be stored in the fridge.
+• Empty shells keep at room temperature wrapped in cling film.
+Once filled, they go in the fridge.

 Nutrition